Samsung Galaxy A41

 The Samsung Galaxy A41 is a mid-range Android smartphone developed by Samsung Electronics as part of their 2020 A-series smartphone lineup.
 It was announced on 18 March 2020, and first released in Europe on 22 May 2020 as the successor to the Galaxy A40.
-The phone comes preinstalled with Android 10 and Samsung’s custom One UI 2.1 software overlay, but was upgraded to Android 12 and One UI 4.1 with the updates starting on 29 September 2022.

-The Samsung Galaxy A41 is a more compact variant of the Samsung Galaxy A31, being priced very closely.

 Specifications

+Design

+The display is made of Corning Gorilla Glass 3, while the back panel and sides are made of plastic.